-My big question is: Will there be an economic slowdown/ and or a recession in 2020?
+My big question is: Will there be an economic slowdown in 2020?
 The majority of economic experts say yes, while the political / economic pundits claim otherwise.

 I’m of the school that there’ll be at least a significant economic slowdown in 2020.
 My thinking is based on fact that the US economy is cyclical.
 The current US economy has already surpassed the US longest economic expansionist period of 10 years (1991-2001); and the “inverted yield curve,” the most accurate past indicator of an economic slowdown within 2 years, has occurred in several months in 2019, starting in December 2018.